firechen/Delivery/README.md

 Android delivery app

-For accessing google map, replace <string name="api_key">YOUR API KEY</string> in strings.xml with your actual api key.
+For accessing google map, you could replace '<String name="api_key">YOUR API KEY</String>' with your actual api key in strings.xml .